Blockchuan/case2-build-a-blockchain/README.md

 before doing the consensus algorithm, we need to make a node know the other nodes.
 So every node should keep a record including the other nodes in the network.

 so we add several APIs.
+/nodes/register receive the new node list in URL /nodes/resolve run consistent algorithm, solve the conflict, ensure node own the right chain.

+consensus algorithm.